airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 # Building new connectors

-A connector once completed takes the form of a Docker image which follow the [Airbyte specification](../../architecture/airbyte-specification.md).
+A connector takes the form of a Docker image which follows the [Airbyte specification](../../architecture/airbyte-specification.md).

 We support 2 types of connectors: